-Figure 1, Question F. In New Zealand most respondents were between 45 and 54 years old while in South Africa the majority were between 25 and 34 years old.
+Figure 1, Question F. In New Zealand the majority of respondents were between 45 and 54 years old while in South Africa the majority were between 25 and 34 years old.
 Both countries have a significant contribution from the age brackets between 35-44 and 55-66 with New Zealand also having a significant number of participants older than 65.